niyammomaya/ATM-Simulator-in-C/README.md

 3)For transactions – This option enables the user to perform transactions to an existing bank account.
 The transactions function allows user to deposit money or withdraw money from their account.

-4) Check the details of an existing account – This option enables the user to check the user’s details of an existing bank account.
+4)Check the details of an existing account – This option enables the user to check the user’s details of an existing bank account.

 5)Remove existing account – This option enables the user to remove an existing bank account.